 Julianna is afraid of becoming a frustrated Bridezilla because her sprained ankle won’t heal fast enough.
 She wants to know what exercises she can do “just until it almost hurts.”
 Hmmm, plannning a wedding that’s a month away should do the trick!
 Can she memorize eversion, inversion, plantar and dorsi flexion in time to save her ankle and dance the night away?

 What is the motivation behind wearing sexy workout clothes?
 To exercise longer?
 To make you feel better?
 To send a message to others?
 What if that message is “these clothes are so tight it looks as though piglets are fighting under blankets”?
 What is better for tucking your parts back in if they wiggle free – tight or loose workout wear?
-Do you see the challenges fitness pros and twins, Kymberly and Alexandra rise to meet?
+Do you see the challenges fitness professionals and twins, Kymberly and Alexandra rise to meet?
 What do you advise when it comes to matching gear to goals?

 “Muffin Top” of San Diego wonders why her tight workout gear from a decade ago no longer looks good.
 What can she do to hide her muffin top?
 Fun and Fit takes true pity on her dilemma with some professional advice.